Urinary tract infections (UTIs)

 It's important to take all the medicine you're prescribed, even if you start to feel better.

-Treatment from a GP for UTIs that keep coming back
+Treatment for UTIs that keep coming back (recurrent UTIs)

 If your UTI comes back after treatment, or you have 2 UTIs in 6 months, a GP may: